The term of your appointment and what it means

 LFS TAs will be required to maintain a log of their worked hours.
 This document should be shared with the course instructor several times throughout the term of the TAship to best utilize the assigned TA support hours.
-TAs must submit this document at the end of their assignment to the Manager, Graduate Programs, LFS.
+TAs may submit this document at the end of their assignment to the Academic Coordinator, LFS.

 Performance evaluations are an important aspect of the TA experience within LFS.
 TAs will be subject to an orientation at the beginning of the appointment, and formal evaluation at the end of their assignment.

 Please do not accept this appointment if you are unsure of the expectations of you as a TA within LFS or if you are unwilling to accept any of the conditions including those listed above.

 If you have any general questions about TA’ing within LFS, please refer to the online TA Portal blog (http://blogs.ubc.ca/lfsta/)

 Associate Dean, Academic